 Apply to BEST Winter Courses!
 Applications due October 15th

 From August 22 to August 31, 2017, an Event on Education (EoE) was organised by the Local BEST Group in Porto, Portugal.
-I was fortunate enough to be selected as a co-organiser at this event, and it absolutely the best two weeks of my life.
+I was fortunate enough to be selected as a co-organiser at this event, and it was absolutely the best two weeks of my life.

 If you weren’t aware, the Board of European Students of Technology (BEST) is a partner organization of the CFES.
 Their Local BEST Groups (LBGs) organizes dozens of technical courses and events year round all across Europe.
 Through our partnership, any engineering student studying in Canada has the privilege of applying to attend these courses as either a participant or a co-organizer.
 These courses are an amazing opportunity to learn about a technical topic, or in my case about European education, and to gain different perspectives of European students from many different countries.
 You’ll also be able to fully experience the host city through the many social events in your 1-2 weeks there, and shown its local gems.
 I would highly recommend anyone to attend a BEST course, but see for yourself after reading about my experience.

 In attendance of the event were 22 engineering and science students from 16 different countries, In the 10 days of the event, we got unbelievably close and formed many strong friendships.
-This is in no small part to the organizing team, who showed us all the remarkable aspects of Porto through the many different social expenditures.
+This is in no small part due to the organizing team, who showed us all the remarkable aspects of Porto through the many different social expenditures.

 We walked up the 264 steps of the City Hall tower to experience an incredible view of the entire city .
 We tasted excellent port on a Port Wine Cellar tour on the other side of the Douro river in Vila Nova de Gaia.
 We went on an amazing boat tour underneath the Dom Luís I bridge, and down the Douro river.
 We took part in the “City Rally”, an iconic BEST activity to introduce participants to the host city through different challenges.
 Through the rally, we crossed the upper level of the Dom Luis I bridge, examined the beautiful azulejo tiles in the Sao Bento train station, visited the Sé do Porto (Porto Cathedral), and saw many statues of magnificent Portuguese heros.